finos/morphir/docs/users-guide/Custom Attributes.md

 ## File format, and naming convention
-To define a custom attribute, we need at least two JSON files.
+To define a custom attribute, we need at least three JSON files.

  1. A config file named `attribute.conf.json` that lists the attribute ID's, and maps them to display names.
- 2. At least one attribute file named `<someAttributeId>.json` in the `attributes` folder next to where the IR is located.
+ 2. At least one attribute file named `<someAttributeId>.json` in the `attributes`.
+ 3. An IR containing a type definitions

 ### Config file
 ```
 {
 	"test-id-1":  {
-		"displayName" : "test Name"
+		"displayName" : "MS.Sensitivity"
-	},
+		, "entryPoint" : "Morphir.Attribute.Model.Sensitivity.Sensitivity"
+		, "ir" : "attributes/sensitivity.ir.json"
+	}
 	"test-id-2":  {
-		"displayName" : "Second Test Name"
+		...
 	}
 }
 ```
 The above example is a sample config file structure.
 The config file should contain key-value pairs in a JSON format, where the key is the attribute name, and the value is the attribute description.
+The attribute description should include an entrypoint in the form of an [FQName](https://package.elm-lang.org/packages/finos/morphir-elm/latest/Morphir.IR.FQName) (this is the type describing your custom attribute), a display name, and a path to the IR file containing your type model

 ### Attribute file
 ```
 {
 	"Morphir.Reference.Model.Issues.Issue401:bar": {
-		"MMPI": false
+		"MMPI": false,
+		"PI": true
 	},
 	 "Morphir.Reference.Model.Issues.Issue401:foo": {
+		"MMPI": false,
-		"MMPI": false
+		"PI": false
 	}
 }
 ```